jackworthen/port-checker-plus/README.md

 # 🔌 Port Checker Plus 🎉

-**Port Checker Plus** is a **user-friendly, customizable, and colorful GUI tool** for scanning ports on any host!
+**Port Checker Plus** is a **user-friendly, customizable GUI tool** for scanning ports on any host!
 Built with 💙 Python and Tkinter, it's perfect for network tinkerers, sysadmins, and anyone curious about what's open or not on a server!

 ---